 Kindergarten Readiness Assessments (KRA) Across the Nation

-Now more than ever, researchers in the area of early childhood and elementary education are uncovering the importance of high-quality learning experiences that help children develop and be successful in school.
+Now more than ever, researchers in the areas of early childhood and elementary education are better understanding that high-quality learning experiences are critically important for helping children develop and be successful in school.

-The Virginia Kindergarten Readiness Program (VKRP) is an initiative with the mission of providing more comprehensive kindergarten readiness data to teachers, administrators, and policy makers in Virginia.
-While Virginia has been successfully measuring children's readiness in the area of literacy for many years using PALS, it is now capable of using a multi-dimension measure that includes a focus on mathematics, social skills, and self-regulation.
+The Virginia Kindergarten Readiness Program (VKRP) is an initiative with the mission to provide more comprehensive kindergarten readiness data to teachers, administrators, and policy makers in Virginia.
+While Virginia has been successfully measuring children's readiness in the area of literacy for many years using PALS, it is now using multi-dimensional measures that partner with PALS to also include a focus on mathematics, social skills, and self-regulation.

-As of 2016, Virginia joins 43 other states across the nation that are either implementing or piloting a multi-dimension Kindergarten Readiness Assessment.
+With VKRP, Virginia joins 43 other states across the nation that are piloting or broadly using a multi-dimensional Kindergarten Readiness Assessment.

-Readiness data are often used by schools to help teachers individualize instruction with the aim of closing early achievement gaps.
+Readiness data are often used by schools to help teachers individualize instruction with the aim of closing early achievement and opportunity gaps.

 A Focus on Four Key Domains